DATA-606-2023-FALL-THURSDAY/Kurre_SaiChand/Doc/    BreastCancerPrediction_SaiChandKurre_4Semester_Report.md

 </div>

 **Why Does it Matter?**
-- Early detection and treatment can increase survival rates, and less aggressive treatment methods can be used.
+- Early detection and treatment can boost survival rates, and less aggressive treatment options are available.
-- Prevention and risk reduction, as well as targeted screening programs for high-risk populations, have the potential to reduce the death rate.
+- Prevention and risk reduction, as well as targeted screening programs for high-risk populations, have the potential to lower mortality rates.

 **Research questions?**
-- Can we create a predictive model that accurately classifies tumors as malignant (M) or benign (B) based on the features provided (radius_mean, texture_mean, perimeter_mean, and so on)?
+- Can we build a predictive model based on the features provided (radius_mean, texture_mean, perimeter_mean, and so on) that accurately classifies tumors as malignant (M) or benign (B)?

 - Is there any evidence of strong correlations between features?

 ## Data